 22. COUNTERPARTS: This Agreement may be executed in two or more counterparts, each of which shall constitute an original, but all of which, when taken together, shall constitute one and the same agreement.
 This Agreement may be signed by digital or electronic means and be considered an original as described herein.

 23. INSPECTIONS: The User will allow City inspectors, agents or representatives the ability to monitor its compliance with safety precautions as required by federal, state or local laws, rules, regulations and ordinances.
-By performing these inspections the City, its agents, or representatives are not assuming any liability by virtue of these laws, rules, regulations, and ordinances.
+By performing these inspections, the City, its agents, or representatives are not assuming any liability by virtue of these laws, rules, regulations, and ordinances.
 The User shall have no recourse against the City, its agents, or representatives from the occurrence, non-occurrence, or result of such inspection(s).
-Upon issuance of a notice to precede the User shall contact the Risk Management Department at (305) 416-1700 to schedule the inspection(s).

 24. AMERICANS WITH DISABILITIES ACT: User shall affirmatively comply with all applicable provisions of the Americans with Disabilities Act ("ADA") in the course of providing any work, labor or services funded by the City including Titles I and II of the ADA ( regarding nondiscrimination on the basis of disability) and all applicable regulations, guidelines and standards.
 Additionally, User shall take affirmative steps to ensure nondiscrimination in employment of disabled persons.